Applied Cryptography

 Part 2 shifts from theoretical foundations to practical applications, examining how cryptographic principles are implemented in real-world systems.
 We begin with secure messaging protocols that provide forward secrecy and post-compromise security through ratcheting mechanisms, then explore authenticated key exchange protocols that secure communications against active adversaries.
 The section covers advanced concepts like zero-knowledge proofs that enable proving knowledge without revealing secrets, and post-quantum cryptography designed to resist attacks from quantum computers.
 We examine critical infrastructure protocols like TLS that secure internet communications, cloud security applications of cryptography, and analyze significant cryptographic failures to extract valuable design lessons.
 The course then investigates formal verification and high-assurance implementations that provide mathematical guarantees of security, specialized cryptography in cryptocurrencies, secure multiparty computation enabling joint computation without revealing inputs, and privacy-preserving technologies that protect sensitive information while enabling useful computation.
 By connecting theoretical foundations to practical systems, students will develop the knowledge needed to evaluate, implement, and design secure cryptographic solutions for complex real-world environments.

-Slides Topic 2.1
+Slides Topic 2.1 Final

 Transport Layer Security